chisophugis/lbd/source/llvmstructure.rst

 but ldi cannot.
 As a cpu design, it's common to redesign CPU instruction when find a better solution during design the compiler backend for that CPU.
-So, I add addiu instruction to cpu0.
+So, we add addiu instruction to cpu0.
 The cpu0 is my brother's work, I will find time to talk with him.

 LLVM structure